charles-l/koona/README.md

 # Koona
-### A *really* simple programming language
+### A *really* simple compiler

-Koona is a simple programing language I'm writing to learn about compiler design.
-It's written in Ruby, but I'll eventually port it to more permanent C++ code.
-However, this repository will stick around as an example of a simple compiler.
+Koona is a simple compiler I wrote a few years ago to learn about compiler design.
+It's over-engineered and poorly written (since I was still quite a noob when I initially wrote it), so forgive code quality in the parsing/lexing/code generation.
+If I get some free time, I'll clean it up and make it easier to understand.

 ## What it does
 At the moment, Koona will compile a simple syntax into valid C code.
 What's currently supported: